 PSYC 33200.
 Introduction to Language Acquisition.
 This course addresses the major issues involved in first-language acquisition.
 We deal with the child's production and perception of speech sounds (phonology), the acquisition of the lexicon (semantics), the comprehension and production of structured word combinations (syntax), and the ability to use language to communicate (pragmatics).
 Advanced undergraduates and MAPSS students should register for this course; Psychology doctoral students should register for PSYC 43200.
 S. Goldin-Meadow, Winter.

 PSYC 33360.
 Methods in Gesture and Sign Language Research.
 In this course we will explore methods of research used in the disciplines of linguistics and psychology to investigate sign language and gesture.
 We will choose a set of canonical topics from the gesture and sign literature such as pointing, use of the body in quotation, and the use of non-manuals, in order to understand the value of various effective methods in current use and the types of research questions they are best equipped to handle.
-S. Goldin-Meadow, D. Brentari, Winter.
+S. Goldin-Meadow, D. Brentari, Autumn.

 PSYC 33820.
 Data Analysis & Statistics (MAPS 31701).
 This course is designed for graduate students and advanced undergraduate students and aims to provide a strong foundation in the statistical and data analyses commonly used in the behavioral and social sciences.
 Topics include logistic regression, statistical inference, chi-square, analysis of variance, and repeated measures models.
 In addition, this course also place greater emphasis on developing practical skills, including the ability to conduct common analyses using statistical software.
 You will learn how to build models to investigate your data, formulate hypothesis tests as comparisons between statistical models and critically evaluate model assumptions.
 The goal of the course is for students to be able to define and use descriptive and inferential statistics to analyze and interpret statistical findings.
 P. Fan, Autumn.